apexu06/english-portfolio/src/markdown/final_act_log.md

 Made A LOT of progress today.
 I finished like 70% of the mage path, meaning that I wrote about 12 texts today.
 Wrote for about 4 hours today, but I really like where I took the wizard storyline.
 Tomorrow I'll finish the rest of it, I guess I will have more than ~15000 words in total then.

+### 04.04.2024
+I finished today, yaaay, just in time.
+The mage path is now complete, it isn't as complex as the warrior path overall, but I still like it.
+Final standings are:
+- Warrior path: ~6700 words
+- Mage path: ~5000 words
+- 42 texts in total

+It was a lot of work, but it's done and I'm proud of it.
+Wrote for about 3 hours today, to finish it off.